amargaritov/starlit/README.md

 * a set of scripts for building and constructing the compressor
 * a prebuilt executable file of STARLIT compressor for an AMD's Zen 2 processor

 The compressor that can be constructed using the sources/tools above can only work with enwik9.
 As per Hutter Prize Competition requirements, the compressor outputs a binary -- a self-extracting archive (executable) that restores enwik9.

+The compressor was tested on Ubuntu 18 and x86 CPU.

 # Submission description
 STARLIT beats the current Hutter Prize result when combined with the cmix compressor and phda9 preprocessing.
 Further in this document STARLIT means a compressor/decopressor that features STARLIT preprocessing algorithm, phda9 preprocessing algorithm, and cmix compressor.

-Below is the current STARLIT compression result:
+Below is the current STARLIT compression result (Linux, x86 processor):
 STARLIT compressor binary size (S1): 405924 bytes STARLIT Self-extracting archive size (S2): 115095976 bytes Total size (S): 115501900 bytes